explodecomputer/imputePipe/README.md

  2. Then `cp` your raw data in binary plink format to `data/target`
- 3. Download the strand alignment files for your data's chip from Will Rayner's [page][3]
+ 3. Download the strand alignment files for your data's chip from Will Rayner's [page][3] and unzip.
  4. Download the chain file for the SNP chip's build from [UCSC][4] (most likely you will need HG18 to HG19 which is included in this repo)
  5. Download and unarchive the [reference data][5] from the [impute2][1] website, *e.g.*